-Day Two EXERCISE/QUIZ ON MEDIA

-Wed.
-10/4 → GROUP then CLASS DISCUSSION
+Day Two EXERCISE/QUIZ Wed.
+2/21 → DISCUSSION

-- → News media discussion & Associated Press HANDOUT - → DOCUMENTATION: MORE on MLA citation - → RESEARCH/WRITING HOMEWORK: Keep working on your News MediaJournal, which will be due at the end of WEEK EIGHT.
+- → Media Journal TIPS handout, criteria, and student sample paper - → News media discussion & Associated Press HANDOUT - → DOCUMENTATION: MORE on MLA citation - → RESEARCH/WRITING HOMEWORK: Keep working on your News MediaJournal, which will be due at the end of WEEK EIGHT.
 Bring complete info and a starting draft for one entry in your media journal.
-Also, refer to the MLA cite guide in your textbook (400-407), and try to cite the source on your own Works Cited page... - → READING HOMEWORK: Norberg (NWR 173-176), Ceaser (NWR 140-144), and Ehrenreich and Fuentes (NWR 145-153)
+Also, refer to the MLA cite guide, and try to cite the source on your own Works Cited page... - → READING HOMEWORK: Norberg (NWR 173-176), Ceaser (NWR 140-144), and Ehrenreich and Fuentes (NWR 145-153)